Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - `SW.GrantOneTime.InitialReady` specifies if all new granted superweapons will be ready for launch.
 If not set this behaviour will be managed by `SW.InitialReady` of the granted superweapon.
 - `Message.GrantOneTimeLaunched` will be displayed to the firer when the main superweapon is launched.
 - `EVA.GrantOneTimeLaunched` will be played to the firer when the main superweapon is launched.
+- These superweapons can be made random with these optional tags.
+The game will randomly choose only a single superweapon from the list for each roll chance provided.
+  - `SW.GrantOneTime.RollChances` lists chances of each "dice roll" happening.
+Valid values range from 0% (never happens) to 100% (always happens).
+Defaults to a single sure roll.
+  - `SW.GrantOneTime.RandomWeightsN` lists the weights for each "dice roll" that increase the probability of picking a specific superweapon.
+Valid values are 0 (don't pick) and above (the higher value, the bigger the likelyhood). `RandomWeights` are a valid alias for `RandomWeights0`.
+If a roll attempt doesn't have weights specified, the last weights will be used.

 In `rulesmd.ini`:
 ```ini